 For the purposes of determining handball offenses, the upper boundary of the arm is in line with the bottom of the armpit.

-It is an offense if a player: - Deliberately touches the ball with their hand/arm, including moving the hand/arm towards the ball
+It is an offense if a player: - deliberately touches the ball with their hand/arm, for example moving the hand/arm towards the ball

 |